OrMullerHahitti/Belief-Propagation-Simulator/docs/handbook/03_running_simulations.md

 ## 5. Examples Directory
 - `examples/minsum_basic.py`: step-by-step min-sum demonstration.
-- `examples/analyzer_ring_demo.py`: runs a 4-variable ring, records snapshots, and generates an argmin plot via the visualiser.
+- `examples/analyzer_ring_demo.py`: runs a 4-variable ring, records snapshots, and generates per-variable and combined argmin plots via the visualiser.
 - Use these scripts to validate installation or to template new experiments.

 Run any example with: